adyen-examples/adyen-java-spring-online-payments/README.md

 ## Testing webhooks

-This demo provides simple webhook integration at `/api/webhooks/notifications`.
-For it to work, you need to:
+This demo provides a simple webhook integration at `/api/webhooks/notifications`.
+You will need to:

-* Provide a way for Adyen's servers to reach your running application
+* Make sure Adyen's server is able to reach you application
-* Add a standard webhook in your customer area
+* Define a standard webhook in your Customer Area

 ### Making your server reachable

-One possibility is to use a service like [ngrok] (which can be used for free).
+Your application runs on the cloud: this is normally enough (your server accepts incoming requests)

+Your application runs on your local machine: you need to use a service like [ngrok](https://ngrok.com/) to "tunnel" the webhook notifications.

-Once you have  set up ngrok, make sure to add the provided ngrok URL to the list of Allowed Origins in the “API Credentials" part of your Customer Area.
+Once you have set up ngrok, make sure to add the provided ngrok URL to the list of **Allowed Origins** in the “API Credentials" of your Customer Area.

 ### Setting up a webhook

-* In the developers -> webhooks part of the customer area, create a new 'standard notifications' webhook.
+* In the “Developers" -> “Webhooks" section create a new ‘Standard notification' webhook.
-* Make sure to check 'Accept self-signed', 'Accept non-trusted root certificates' (test only) and Active.
-* In additional settings, add the data you want to receive.
-A good example is 'Payment Account Reference'.
+* In “Additional Settings” section configure (if necessary) the additional data you want to receive (i.e. 'Payment Account Reference’).

 That's it!
-Every time you test a new payment method, your server will receive a notification from Adyen's server.
+Every time you perform a payment method, your server will receive a notification from Adyen's server.

-You can find more information about webhooks in [this detailed blog post](https://www.adyen.com/blog/Integrating-webhooks-notifications-with-Adyen-Checkout).
+You can find more information in the [Webhooks documentation](https://docs.adyen.com/development-resources/webhooks) and in [this blog post](https://www.adyen.com/blog/Integrating-webhooks-notifications-with-Adyen-Checkout).

 ## Deploying this example to the cloud